b21809831/DataTool-Pages/Data Processing/ApacheSpark.md

 Link:https://spark.apache.org/

+Scalable: Spark is designed for fast computation and supports a wide range of computation tasks.
+Modular: Spark supports multiple data sources and allows computations to be written in a variety of programming languages.

 Supervised Learning: Apache Spark's MLlib library provides several algorithms for supervised learning.

 Time Series Analysis: Libraries like Flint provide capabilities for time series analysis on Spark.